1. Introduction

 A Package is a group of Package Resource files grouped under one directory name, which name indicates the nature of the additional functionality it provides to Sublime Text.
 See Packages for more information.

-Once installed, all customizations of Sublime Text go into its data directory.
+Once installed, all customizations of Sublime Text go into its data directory, also referred to as <data_path> throughout this documentation.
 It has a different path depending on the platform:

 Windows: